-This report addresses the structure and characteristics of the transaction based on the information provided to MERIS by Contact Securitization Company as of November 2010.
-The ratings address the expected loss posed to investors by the final maturity.
-In MERIS opinion the structure allows for timely payment of interest and ultimate repayment of principal at par on or before the final maturity date.
-MERIS ratings the credit risk address only associated with the transaction.
+This report addresses the structure and characteristics of the transaction based on the information provided to MERIS by Contact Securitization Company as of June 2011.
+The ratings address the expected loss posed to investors by the final In MERIS opinion the maturity. structure allows for timely payment of interest and ultimate repayment of principal at par on or before the final maturity date.
+MERIS ratings address only the credit risk associated with the transaction.
 Other non-credit risks have not been addressed, but may have significant effect on yield to investors.